CoreumFoundation/coreum/coreznet/cmd/corezstress/README.md

 ## Generation

-`corezstress generate` command prepares all the files required by our DevOp department to create the infrastructure described above, including:
+`corezstress generate` command prepares all the files required by our DevOps department to create the infrastructure described above, including:
 - genesis configuration for validators and sentry nodes
 - private keys and configuration for validators and sentry nodes